ninabarzh/ipa/content/en/docs/threat-model/impacts.md

 Unfortunately, legal systems in many places still lag behind.
 Police may view digital abuse as "a tech issue.”
 Courts may dismiss it as “he said, she said.”
 And expert reports are often expensive or inaccessible.

-The burden of proof almost always falls on the survivor—who must now explain subtle, technical abuse to institutions that weren’t trained to see it.
+The burden of proof almost always falls on the survivor, who must now explain subtle, technical abuse to institutions that weren’t trained to see it.

 ## Loss of autonomy

 Perhaps the most insidious consequence of all.

 Tech-facilitated abuse is a form of coercive control.
-Each act—whether it’s unlocking your phone, tracking your route, or deleting a calendar entry—chips away at your independence.
+Each act, whether it’s unlocking your phone, tracking your route, or deleting a calendar entry, chips away at your independence.

 Over time, this can lead to: